+Boot Sequence

+Retry

-Boot Sequence Retry Enables or disables the Boot Sequence Retry feature or resets the system.
-If the last attempt to boot has failed, the system immediately performs a cold reset or retries to boot after a 30 seconds, depending on if this field is set to Reset or Enabled.
+Enables or disables the Boot Sequence Retry feature.
+If this option is set to Enabled and the system fails to boot, the system re-attempts the boot sequence after 30 seconds.
 This option is set to Enabled by default.